You’re Still A Lover

 For an EP, it packs quite a punch.
 The drum cadence is like a spiral into indie decadence.
 And beyond the music, the group knows how to throw in a degree of finesse to claim their territory.

 It’s nice to feel that Midwestern gaze on you without trying to overthrow your own sound as many bands that surround the style Santah presents.
-It’s why “Springfield” is so immediately tempting and “Teeth” so addictive, like if you found your dad’s old AM radio and this was being piped through it.
+It’s why “Springfield” is so immediately tempting and “Teeth” is so addictive, I you found your dad’s old AM radio and this was being piped through it.
 I would fall in love with it five times over.
 The production gives it an eerie timelessness through shoegaze fashion, and you do not want it to end.

 All of these songs are strong and although some weigh more than others in priority, you want to latch on to them all as a collective.
 It could be that it’s easy to forget.
 I have listened to this EP more than a handful of times and every listen, before I am aware of it, I am three-fourths through this EP, and I feel like I just hit play every time.
 So I do it again, and again, and…